wedesoft/www.wedesoft.de/_posts/2023-05-03-volumetric-clouds.md

 ![Cloud blocks](/pics/cloudblocks.jpg)

 Note that at this point it is recommended to use cascaded deep opacity maps instead of a single opacity map.
+Like [cascaded shadow maps][10], cascaded deep opacity maps are a series of cuboids covering different splits of the view frustum.

 One can additionally multiply the clouds with a [vertical density profile][9].